awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-anom-score-create-app.md

 # Step 2: Create an Application<a name="app-anom-score-create-app"></a>

-In this section, you create an Amazon Kinesis Data Analytics application as follows:
+In this section, you create an Amazon Kinesis data analytics application as follows:
-+ Configure the application input to use the Kinesis stream you created in the preceding section as the streaming source\.
++ Configure the application input to use the Kinesis data stream that you created in [Step 1: Prepare](app-anomaly-prepare.md) as the streaming source\.
-+ Use the **Anomaly Detection** template in the console\.
++ Use the **Anomaly Detection** template on the console\.

 **To create an application**

-1. Follow steps 1, 2, and 3 in Getting Started exercise \(see [Step 3\.1: Create an Application](get-started-create-app.md)\) to create an application\.
-Note the following:
+1. Follow steps 1, 2, and 3 in the Kinesis Data Analytics **Getting Started** exercise \(see [Step 3\.1: Create an Application](get-started-create-app.md)\) to create an application\.
    + In the source configuration, do the following:
-     + Specify the streaming source you created in the preceding section\.
+     + Specify the streaming source that you created in the preceding section\.
-     + After the console infers the schema, edit the schema and set the `heartRate` column type to INTEGER\.
+     + After the console infers the schema, edit the schema, and set the `heartRate` column type to `INTEGER`\.

-       Most of the heart rate values are normal and the discovery process will most likely assign TINYINT type to this column\.
-But very small percentage of values that show high heart rate\.
-If these high values don't fit in the TINYINT type, Amazon Kinesis Data Analytics sends these rows to error stream\.
-Update the data type to INTEGER so that it can accommodate all of the generated heart rate data\.
+       Most of the heart rate values are normal, and the discovery process will most likely assign the `TINYINT` type to this column\.
+But a small percentage of values show a high heart rate\.
+If these high values don't fit in the `TINYINT` type, Kinesis Data Analytics sends these rows to an error stream\.
+Update the data type to `INTEGER` so that it can accommodate all the generated heart rate data\.
-   + Use the **Anomaly Detection** template in the console\.
-You then update the template code to provide appropriate column name\.
+   + Use the **Anomaly Detection** template on the console\.
+You then update the template code to provide the appropriate column name\.

 1. Update the application code by providing column names\.
-The resulting application code is shown following \(you can paste this code into the SQL editor\):
+The resulting application code is shown following \(paste this code into the SQL editor\):

    ```
    --Creates a temporary stream.